KILT Protocol (KILT) Price Tops $0.18 on Exchanges

 About KILT Protocol

-KILT Protocol’s launch date was November 24th, 2021.
+KILT Protocol launched on November 24th, 2021.
 KILT Protocol’s total supply is 151,251,450 tokens.
 KILT Protocol’s official website is kilt.io.
 KILT Protocol’s official Twitter account is @kiltprotocol and its Facebook page is accessible here.
 The Reddit community for KILT Protocol is https://reddit.com/r/kiltprotocol/ and the currency’s Github account can be viewed here.
-The official message board for KILT Protocol is medium.com/kilt-protocol.
+KILT Protocol’s official message board is medium.com/kilt-protocol.

 It is usually not presently possible to buy alternative cryptocurrencies such as KILT Protocol directly using U.S. dollars.
-Investors seeking to trade KILT Protocol should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy KILT Protocol using one of the aforementioned exchanges.
+Investors seeking to acquire KILT Protocol should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy KILT Protocol using one of the exchanges listed above.

 Receive News & Updates for KILT Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for KILT Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.